This post may contain affiliate links.

-Strawberry Mousse with Jello is an easy and delicious no-bake dessert that can be served in a group or single servings.
+Strawberry Mousse with Jelly is an easy and delicious no-bake dessert that can be served in a group or single servings.

 The best thing about this strawberry dessert is that you can use fresh or frozen strawberries.
 You can also use strawberry preserves or strawberry sauce.
 1 cup or less of any of these should be good.
 Adjust sugar in the recipe as needed.